triplecanopy/b-ber/README.md

 Some common commands are:

   Creating books
-    bber init     Create an empty project and file structure, defaults to `_book` bber watch    Preview the book in a web-browser during development bber build    Compile and copy assets in `_book` to the output directory, defaults to `book`
+    bber init       Create an empty project and file structure, defaults to `_book` bber generate   Create a new chapter and add it to pages.yml.
+Accepts arguments for metadata.
+    bber watch      Preview the book in a web-browser during development bber build      Compile and copy assets in `_book` to the output directory, defaults to `book`
     bber epub       Compile an epub from the assets in `book` bber mobi       Compile a mobi file from the assets in `book`

   Viewing books
     bber site       Clone the bber-reader into `site` bber serve      Preview the compiled epub in the bber-reader

 For more information on a command, enter bber <command> --help
 ```